rpdelaney/l4d2-tourney-rules/rules.md

 spectators, or tournament administrators will not be tolerated.

 #####7.2 Sound effects
-Players may not use console commands or radial menus to trigger sound-effects that taunt, harass, annoy, or confuse other players.
+Players may not use console commands or radial menus to trigger sound effects that taunt, harass, annoy, or confuse other players.
 This includes but IS NOT LIMITED to:

 * Survivor laughter or coughing vocalizations